-In general, the City is expecting modest growth to 2020 and 2035 as population and jobs are expected to increase.
-SCAG is projecting fewer vehicle miles traveled from 2012 to 2020 despite population and job growth, but that trend is reversed after 2020, when vehicle miles traveled will again increase.
+In general, the City is expecting modest growth to 2035 as service population and jobs are expected to increase slightly.
+Although population and household are expected to slightly decrease between 2012-2020, they are expected to have no change 2020-2035.
+SCAG is projecting fewer vehicle miles traveled from 2012 to 2020 despite the service population and job growth.
 Due to the relatively low growth, the City does not anticipate major staffing changes in its government services.